 Children’s playground deck at School.
 Four main areas of decking were conceptually designed by the Architects at HMY Architects.
 Made to create raised playtime platforms for the children at Gordon’s School in Rochester in Kent.

 The Decking Structural design

-The project, well planned with time for meetings to discuss the finer points of the structural design.
+The project, was well planned with time for meetings to discuss the finer points of the structural design.
 Use Class 4, essential for the posts with C24 timber joists.
-These are the first choice of the day with Thermally treated red wood pine for the decking.
-The overall performance of the decking, designed to a 4kN use loading.
-The star of the show Millboard in the vertical; Carefully designed with the impact resistant acrylic windows.
+These are the first choice of the day with Thermally treated redwood pine for the decking.
+The overall performance of the decking is designed for a 4kN use loading.
+The star of the show Millboard in the vertical; Carefully designed with the impact-resistant acrylic windows.
 We had these custom made and used Millboard to frame them.
-Furthermore, the limed oak in the first instance would have been the wrong choice but as the natural thermo timber will weather to a grey, thus creating a much more harmonious combination of colour.
+Furthermore, the limed oak in the first instance would have been the wrong choice but as the natural thermo timber will weather to a grey, thus creating a much more harmonious combination of colours.

 The front of the school had a very steep change in elevation.
 This was almost 1 metre in 4 metres.
 A level platform was very much required.
 Again, surrounded in a vertical cladding of Millboard.

 My favourite platform in this arrangement was in the centre which was in two parts.
 The circular performance area for the children to act out their playground X-Idol or Pop-factor… the best part as the seated amphitheatre style viewing platform.

 Karl Harrison said “These essential platforms provide a safe environment for the children to enhance their social skills which are also being diminished with the rapid proliferation of modern technology”.

 Firstly, A semi-circular arrangement was the third platform in this playground of problem solvers.
 This was more for use as an exterior classroom area; Further, semicircular in form with that Millboard wraparound, plenty of windows in this one.